binaryage/dirac/docs/faq.md

 And then in the same shell session run your actual repl command, for example `lein repl` in case of Leiningen.
 Repl init code should pickup the custom dirac library if versions match in dependencies.

-### Getting error "Cannot attach Dirac DevTools...".
-What now?

-Dirac DevTools needs to connect to a debugger to inspect target tab running your page.

-There is a fundamental limitation in current [Chrome debugger protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) implementation that only one debugger client can be attached at time (see [Simultaneous protocol clients](https://developer.chrome.com/devtools/docs/debugger-protocol#simultaneous)).
-If you open internal DevTools or have some other debugger client already connected, Dirac won't be able to connect and will report this error.

 ### Is it possible to use Dirac with Node.js projects?

 Yes!
 Please read [the documentation here](https://github.com/binaryage/dirac/blob/master/docs/node.md).